 Walk of Health

 President Saparmurat Niyazov of Turkmenistan built the Serdar Health Path to improve the health condition of the citizens.
-He made an example of his entire cabinet, cheering them on as they struggled their way up the path, he’d been flown to the top by helicopter due to heart condition, he died in 2006 of a heart attack.
+He made an example of his entire cabinet, cheering them on as they struggled their way up the path, he’d been flown to the top by helicopter due to a heart condition, and he died in 2006 of a heart attack.

 Palace of Happiness